 Fairy rings can be caused by different mushroom types.
 It occurs in three different patterns.
 First, the problem is exposed by the usual lush rings of growth and has no mushrooms.
 Second, it only has the mushroom rings.
 Lastly, it has both the dark green rings and mushrooms.

 The only cure for fairy rings is the total removal and then replacement of the turf and soil.
 Calling in professional help is recommended.
-It’s best to get expert assistance with this – for example, Lawn mowing experts in Castle Hill will make sure that no infected turf or soil will be dropped to any other parts of your lawn to avoid the occurrence of a new infection.
+It’s best to get expert assistance with this – for example, Lawn mowing experts in Melton will make sure that no infected turf or soil will be dropped to any other parts of your lawn to avoid the occurrence of a new infection.

 The best way to keep turf diseases at bay is to maintain a healthy, lush lawn.
 Lawns require optimum amounts of fertilizer and water, an aerated and well-drained soil, and the right mowing routine.
 Optimizing these practices can prevent the development of these common lawn problems.